CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/README.md

 You can find documentation on how to customize, update, and maintain this CDP instance in the
 [admin-docs directory]({{ cookiecutter.hosting_github_url }}/tree/main/admin-docs).

+## License

+CDP software is licensed under a [MIT License](./LICENSE).

+Content produced by this instance is available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).